bhavikbhoir/A_Connect/Profile/README.md

 4. 5 other sections with various user data.
 5. A footer section with links to follow the app on various social media websites.

+Technologies used: HTML5, CSS3, Bootstrap, JavaScript, and Sublime text editor.

 About A_Connect: A hub for colleges, students, and organizations to get to know each other and learn from each other's experience.